The Cartels and Leniency Review: Germany

-Despite its far-reaching investigation powers, the FCO is not authorised to execute investigative measures outside of Germany.
-Rather, the FCO has to rely upon assistance from other competition authorities, especially within the ECN framework.
-In addition, the FCO is not entitled to enforce its fine decisions abroad.
-This will be resolved upon the EU-wide implementation of the ECN+ Directive (by February 2021).
-Thereafter, the FCO will be able to enforce payments of fines against infringing undertakings, associations of undertakings and certain individuals without presence in Germany by means of cooperation with other NCAs under the ECN framework.
+Despite its far-reaching investigation powers, the FCO is not authorised to execute investigative measures outside Germany; in those cases, the FCO relies upon assistance from other competition authorities, especially within the ECN framework.
+Following the implementation of the ECN+ Directive, the FCO is now able to notify its decisions to, and enforce payments of fines against, undertakings, associations of undertakings and certain individuals without presence in Germany by means of cooperation with other NCAs under the ECN framework.

-Restrictions of competition can be exempted from the ban on cartels by:
+Restrictions of competition can be exempted from the cartel ban by:

-- de minimis exemptions (i.e., limited effects on the market);27
+- de minimis exemptions (i.e., limited effects on the market);33

 - general exemptions under any of the EU block exemption regulations;

-- SME exemption in Section 3 ARC (i.e., agreements that foster the competitiveness of SMEs); and
+- exemption for small and medium-sized enterprises (SMEs) in Section 3 of the ARC (i.e., agreements that foster the competitiveness of SMEs); and

-- sector-specific exemptions (e.g., certain agreements in the agricultural29 and water supply sectors,30 RPM policies for books and printed media,31 publishing cooperation).32
+- sector-specific exemptions (e.g., certain agreements in the agricultural35 and water supply sectors,36 RPM policies for books and printed media,37 and publishing corporations).38

 Exemptions will often not apply to classical cartel practices (hardcore cartels).
-Moreover, the de minimis exemption, the SME exemption and the sector-specific exemptions are only applicable under German law, but not to violations of the ban on cartels with effects beyond the German territory.
+Moreover, the de minimis exemption, the SME exemption and the sector-specific exemptions are only applicable under German law; they do not apply to violations of the cartel ban with effects beyond the German territory.

-In contrast to other jurisdictions, the FCO Leniency Programme does not provide for the possibility of 'immunity plus'.
+Contrary to other jurisdictions, the German leniency programme does not provide for the possibility of 'immunity plus'.

 ii Conditions and benefits